BEST Books on Guatemala: Read Before You Go!

 What you won’t get is up-to-date travel information on where to eat and stay, how to get places, and how much attractions cost.

-The writing is a bit dry but it’s still a good companion to a travel guide or blog.
+Verdict: The writing is a bit dry but it’s still a good companion to a travel guide or blog for those traveling to Antigua.

 By William Carlsen (2016)